namantam1/x86-assembly/README.md

 - `int $0x80` is used to interrupt the kernel and issue the system call.

+> Every instruction's `l` suffix informs the CPU that the register width to utilize is 32 bits.
+Although not always necessary, it becomes crucial when programming assembly in `64-bit.`

-To verify the exit code of the above program run
+To verify the exit code of the above program compile and run, then

 ```bash
 echo $? # will output 10